yairgil/Docker-Provider/README.md

 ```
 .\build-and-publish-dev-docker-image.ps1 -image <repo>/<imagename>:<imagetag> # trigger build code and image and publish docker hub or acr
+By default, multi-arc docker image will be built, but if you want generate test image either with ltsc2019 or ltsc2022 base image, then you can follow the instructions below

+For building image with base image version ltsc2019
+.\build-and-publish-dev-docker-image.ps1 -image <repo>/<imagename>:<imagetag> -windowsBaseImageVersion ltsc2019

+For building image with base image version ltsc2022
+.\build-and-publish-dev-docker-image.ps1 -image <repo>/<imagename>:<imagetag> -windowsBaseImageVersion ltsc2022
 ```
 ###### Note - If you have changes in setup.ps1 and want to test those changes, uncomment the section consisting of setup.ps1 in the Dockerfile-dev-image file.